Butter and eggs

 It spreads vegetatively and competes well against native plants in gravel or sandy soil.

 Butter and eggs should be reported.
 The Minnesota Department of Natural Resources provides detailed recommendations for reporting invasive species.

 How to identify butter and eggs

-- Perennial herbaceous plant, one to three and a half feet high.
+- Butter & eggs (Linaria vulgaris) is a perennial herbaceous plant, one to three and a half feet high.

 - Also known as yellow toadflax, butter & eggs emerges in clumps from a spreading root system.

 - The flowers are similar to Dalmatian toadflax.

 - Multiple vertical, smooth stems growing from spreading rootstalks; rarely branched.